-- Zoom out by placing two fingers apart on the TouchPad zone or touch screen and then moving your fingers together. - Zoom in by placing two fingers together on the TouchPad zone or touch screen and then moving your fingers apart.
+- Zoom out by placing two fingers apart on the TouchPad zone and then moving your fingers together. - Zoom in by placing two fingers together on the TouchPad zone and then moving your fingers apart.

 Two-finger scroll

 Use the two-finger scroll to move up, down, or sideways on a page or image.